Major League Baseball rivalries: First Interleague games

 MLB's first regular season interleague game took place on June 12, 1997, when the Texas Rangers hosted the San Francisco Giants at Rangers Ballpark in Arlington.
 There were four interleague games on the schedule that night, but the other three were played on the West Coast, so the Giants–Rangers matchup started a few hours earlier than the others.
 Texas' Darren Oliver threw the game's first pitch and San Francisco outfielder Glenallen Hill was the first designated hitter used in a regular-season game by a National League team.
 San Francisco's Stan Javier hit the first home run in interleague play, and the Giants won the game 4–3.

 For the first five seasons of Interleague Play, each division played against the same division from the other league (NL East vs. AL East, NL Central vs. AL Central and NL West vs. AL West), typically scheduled to alternate between home and away in consecutive years.
 However, in 2002, a new format to Interleague Play was instituted where teams play Interleague games against various divisions.
-Matchups which had been of particular interest prior to this format — mainly geographic rivals — were preserved.
+Matchups which had been of particular interest prior to this format—mainly geographic rivals—were preserved.
 This is expected to be the continuing format of the interleague schedule.
 Corresponding divisions however, were skipped once when this rotation began, but were put back in the rotation in 2006.

 From 2002 to 2012, all interleague games were played prior to the All-Star Game.
 Most games were played in June, though May games have been scheduled since 2005.
 Among the 224 interleague pairs of teams, 11 played six games every year, which were scheduled in two three-game series "home and home", or one at each home ballpark.
 Five of these matches feature two teams in the same city or in neighboring cities, where they wholly or partly share territorial rights.
 Six are regional matches at greater distance, four of which are in the same state.

-Starting in 2023, MLB went to more balanced schedule.
-For the first time, every team in baseball will play every other team in baseball at least once.
+Since 2023, MLB went to a schedule that saw every team play each other at least once in a season.

+East

 Battle of the Beltways: Baltimore Orioles vs. Washington Nationals

 Known as the Beltway Battle and as the Battle of the Beltways, after Washington's Capital Beltway (I-95/I-495) and Baltimore's Baltimore Beltway (I-695).
 The two teams first met in 2006, one year after the Montreal Expos relocated from Montreal to Washington, D.C., to become the Washington Nationals.
 Much of this rivalry is dominated by off-the field issues.
 Baltimore owner Peter Angelos publicly opposed relocating the Expos to Washington, which he believed was a part of his territorial rights after the departure of the second incarnation of the Washington Senators after the 1971 season.
 There are also controversies surrounding the value of the Nationals' television rights and their coverage on the Mid-Atlantic Sports Network.